Sarad3993/Django-Ecommerce/README.md

 * **Detailed Specifications** of every products listed out..
 * User can update their **profile/account information** any time they wish..
 * Do you often forget passwords ?
 If yes, i got u...it supports the functionality to **reset passwords** using email..
 Also u can **change your old passwords** anytime..
 * Nevertheless&nbsp; **Checkout process** is also working perfect (in case you wonder ; it's just a fake checkout that let's user to enter credit card credentials and displays as payment done!..
-Integrating payment gateway api for localhost projects is a tedious job)
+Integrating payment gateway api for localhost projects is a tedious job!)

 ***